Execute Python code

 • PyObject* _exec(CodeObject_ co, PyObject* _module)

-compile compiles the source code into a CodeObject_ instance. _exec executes the CodeObject_ instance.
-Leave unknown_global_scope to false if you are not sure.
+1. compile compiles the source code into a CodeObject_ instance.
+Leave unknown_global_scope to false if you don't know what it means.